How To Update Your LinkedIn Profile When You’re Employed

 How To Utilize LinkedIn During The Job Search

-Make your profile visible to employers and recruiters.
+1. Make your profile visible to employers and recruiters.
 Your profile needs to be made public in order for employers and recruiters to see your information.
-Under Privacy Controls, you can check which content on your profile is made public.
+Under Visibility of your profile & network, you can check which content on your profile is made public.

 Just as the general advice goes to not quit your job before you secure a new job, you want to take every precaution possible when using LinkedIn to not impact your current job.

 Need more help with your job search?